RSigmaSG/mycosplaycollection/README.md

 ## Installation and usage

     To use this app, just clone, run rake db:migrate and then run shotgun.
-Everything should be set up.
+Typically, hosted on  127.0.0.1:9393.
+If you want, you can rake db:seed to preload some users and cosplays.

 ## Contributing